[Brassica oleracea var. capitata f. rubra]

 Cabbage:

-Cabbage is traditionally used by all, as for the use by herbalists white leaves reduce swelling, pulling out pus, coughs, , boils, abscesses, and .
+Cabbage is traditionally used by all, as for the use by herbalists white leaves reduce swelling, pulling out pus, coughs, asthma, boils, abscesses, bruises and bronchitis.
 Red leaves anti-cough syrup, nourishing soup, anti-inflammatory, antibacterial, anti-rheumatic, liver decongestant, encourages cell proliferation, tonic for joints, helps to prevent asthma attacks, lung problems, migraines, fluid retention, rheumatism, sciatica, to heal burns, insect bites, coughs, asthma, bronchitis, osteoporosis and digestive remedy.

 § Warning: Not taken when thyroid disease is present due to small amounts of an Isothiocyanate.